bangoc123/retrieval-backend-with-rag/README.md

-# Vietnamese Retrieval Backend: RAG + MongoDB + Gemini 1.5 Pro
+# Vietnamese Retrieval Backend: RAG + MongoDB + Gemini 1.5 Pro + Semantic Router

 This demo will be presented at Google I/O Extended HCMC 2024.